-The emergency use of restraints is permitted in limited circumstances - when the participant presents an imminent danger to the health or safety of himself or herself or serious bodily harm to others.
+The emergency use of restraints is permitted in limited circumstances - when the participant presents and a imminent danger to the health or safety of himself or herself themselves or serious bodily harm to others.
 The use of seclusion is prohibited.
 DDA Licensed or Certified providers are required to document and report the use of emergency restraints in accordance with PORII.